top of page

 Since children rarely complain about vision problems, parents should watch for these warning signs:

-Refusing to play in the playground or outdoors, acting aloof in the play school
+• Refusing to play outdoors or acting aloof

 If you notice these signs, schedule an eye exam!
-Early detection can prevent serious vision problems.
+Early detection can prevent significant vision problems.

 👉🏼 SPECIAL NOTE: This can save a child's life!

-🚩 If you ever notice a white or cloudy reflection in a child’s eye—especially in photos with flash—it could be an early sign of a serious eye condition like retinoblastoma (eye cancer) or cataracts.
-Early detection can save your child’s sight—and even their life.
+If you ever notice a white or cloudy reflection in a child’s eye—especially in flash photos—it could indicate a serious eye condition like retinoblastoma (eye cancer) or cataracts.
+Early detection can save your child's sight and life.
 If you spot it, see an eye doctor immediately! 🚩

 1. Follow the 20-20-20 Rule